m-zafari/Three-Unsupervised-Clustering-Model/README.md

 **Noisy curcles**\
 **Noisy moons**\
 **Isotropic gassian blobs**\
-Then we will run the following algorithms on these datasets and plot the results.\
+Second, we will run the following algorithms on these datasets and plot the results.\
 **K-means**\
 **Agglomerative Clustering**\
 **Density-based spatial clustering (DBSCAN)**\
-Then we will calculate the following metrics:\
+Finally, we will calculate the following metrics:\
 **Rand index**\
 **Jaccer index**\
 **Silhouette index**\